runicscribe/worldbuilding-docs/dragonsbones/mythology.md

     Even after it healed, this wound would again bleed every month, in memory of the injury

-    <Another child> moulded the Atlanteans from the flesh of their parents.
+    <Another child> moulded the Eldar from the flesh of their parents.

     Later, a great dragon erupted from the earth that had absorbed the mingling fluids of Ymer and Mimur, and the four children fled back accros the <bridge/boat>